Heterotic/$F$-theory Duality and Narasimhan-Seshadri Equivalence: -theory/Heterotic Duality

 Now (\ref{44}) should be thought of as defining a fiber of a bundle or `stack' over the moduli stack $\mathfrak{M}_{1,1}$ of elliptic curves given by their Weierstrass form. $\mathfrak{M}_{1,1}$ has a covering involution

 that lifts to $dP_{9}$-hypersurface involution

 since the parity of the coefficients $\alpha_{i}$ and $\beta_{j}$ in the weighted projective space $\mathbb{P}_{1,2,2,3,3,4,4,5,6}^{8}$ is matched by their degree.
-On the other hand (\ref{eq:inv2}) and (\ref{eq:inv5}) taken together imply that the logarithmic transform (\ref{eq:log}) must be the form of the quotienting action along the elliptic fiber $E_{b_{2}}$.
+On the other hand (\ref{eq:inv2}) induced on $W_{4,0}/B_{3}$ and (\ref{eq:inv5}) induced on $V_{3}/B_{2}$ taken together will imply that at $s=0$ a `logarithmic transform' (\ref{eq:log}) must be incorporated into the quotienting action along the elliptic fiber $E_{b_{2}}$.
 Only in this way can the two components of the quotient of

 by the action of the involution retain the structure of $dP_{9}$'s without multiple fibers.

 The final step in passing from the Heterotic model to the $F$-theory model $W_{4}/B_{2}$ is then obtained by smoothing each normal-crossing $K3$-surface $dP_{a}\left(b_{2}\right)\cup dP_{b}\left(b_{2}\right)$ to obtain a smooth $K3$-surface fibered over the smoothing of $\mathbb{P}_{\left[a',a''\right]}\left(b_{2}\right)\cup\mathbb{P}_{\left[b',b''\right]}\left(b_{2}\right)$ to the fiber of $B_{3}/B_{2}$ over $b_{2}$.
 Thus one obtains a fibration sequence